KesavanSethu/JKFLIPFLOP-USING-IF-ELSE/README.md

 Set new environment.

-Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.
+Type the code to implement JK flipflop using verilog and validating their functionality using their functional tables.

 Run the program.

 Give inputs in the waveform table.

 Run the program.
-/* write all the steps invloved */

 **PROGRAM**
 ```